Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: Introduction

 \section{Introduction}

-In this paper, all manifolds will be assumed to be Riemannian, orientable, complete and without boundary if not otherwise stated.
-For a $n$-manifold $M$, being non-compact is equivalent to the vanishing of its top degree cohomology, that is $H^n(M,\R)=0$.
+In this paper, all manifolds will be assumed to be Riemannian, orientable, connected, complete and without boundary if not otherwise stated.
+For an $n$-manifold $M$, being non-compact is equivalent to the vanishing of its top degree cohomology, that is $H^n(M,\R)=0$.
 This condition is equivalent to the vanishing of the de Rham class of the volume form $\omega$ induced by the metric.
-If the manifold is strictly negatively curved, there is a well defined \textit{bounded volume class} $[\hat{\omega}]\in H_b^n(M,\R)$ in the $n$-dimensional bounded cohomology of $M$, which is defined as the class of the cocycle which corresponds to integration of the volume form on straight simplices (see \cref{bounded_volume_class} for a precise definition).
+If the manifold has negative curvature bounded away from $0$, there is a well defined \textit{bounded volume class} $[\hat{\omega}]\in H_b^n(M,\R)$ in the $n$-dimensional bounded cohomology of $M$, which is defined as the class of the cocycle which corresponds to integration of the volume form on straight simplices (see \cref{bounded_volume_class} for a precise definition).
 One can ask whether it is possible to obtain a characterisation of its vanishing in terms of geometric properties.
 This problem was first tackled by Soma \cite{soma1997bounded}, in his study of bounded cohomology of Kleinian groups in degree $3$.
 In the context of infinite volume hyperbolic $3$-manifolds, he provides a complete answer in terms of \textit{geometric finiteness}:

-\begin{teo}[\cite{soma1997bounded}] Let $M$ be a infinite volume, hyperbolic $3$-manifold with finitely generated fundamental group.
+\begin{teo}[{\cite[Theorem 1]{soma1997bounded}}] Let $M$ be an infinite volume hyperbolic $3$-manifold with finitely generated fundamental group.
 Then the bounded fundamental class $[\hat{\omega}]\in H^{3}_b(M,\R)$ vanishes if and only if $M$ is geometrically finite. \end{teo}

+Soma actually proved this result for \textit{topologically tame} hyperbolic $3$-manifolds, that is manifolds which are homeomorphic to the interior of a compact $3$-manifold.
+By the solution of the tameness conjecture by Agol \cite{agol2004tameness} and Calegari-Gabai \cite{calegari2006shrinkwrapping}, all hyperbolic $3$-manifolds with finitely generated fundamental group are topologically tame.
+Geometric finiteness is a property that can be defined for any pinched negatively curved manifold, that is with sectional curvatures which lie between two negative constants (see for example \cite{bowditch1995geometrical}).